gippoo/music/README.md

 # music

-Python code to be posted.
+Python code to be posted after cleaning it up.

 ## Goal:
 Train a neural network to generate anime style music.